Man whose son was killed by Cincinnati police now charged in death of deputy

 Body camera video of the shooting released by police Friday showed one officer could be heard saying “he’s got a gun, he’s got a gun" before several shots were fired as Ryan Hinton was running behind an apartment complex.

+The video did not clearly show Hinton pointing a gun.
+The police chief said that the images were blurred because both Hinton and the officer were running and the camera was jostling.

+The officer told investigators that Hinton "had the firearm in front of him, he was in like a bladed position, and it was pointed at the officer and he felt threatened for his life,” Theetge said.

-There was no indication that he fired at police before he was shot, Theetge said.
+There was no indication that he fired at police before he was shot, she said.

 Credit: AP